jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``drawDisplaced``\ : if True, the red line is drawn backwards such that it moves along the measured surface; if False, the beam is fixed to marker or position
   | \ ``color``\ : optional color for 'laser beam' to be drawn
 - | \ *output*\ :
-  | SensorIndex; creates sensor and returns according sensor number of SensorUserFunction
+  | (type: SensorIndex) creates sensor and returns according sensor number of SensorUserFunction
 - | \ *notes*\ :
   | use generalContactIndex = CreateDistanceSensorGeometry(...) before to create GeneralContact module containing geometry; old name: AddDistanceSensor(...)